Uncaria tomentosa

 Uncaria tomentosa is a woody vine found in the tropical jungles of South and Central America.
 It is known as cat's claw or uña de gato in Spanish because of its claw-shaped thorns.
 The plant root bark is used in herbalism for a variety of ailments, and is sold as a dietary supplement.

-Evidence anti-inflammatory action is limited to cell culture studies. and has not been demonstrated in randomized control human trials.
-Cat's claw is being studied for a number of other possible uses, including HIV, Crohn disease, multiple sclerosis, systemic lupus erythematosus (SLE or lupus), endometriosis, kidney problems, bladder cancer, and Alzheimer disease.
-More research is needed before scientists can say whether it is effective.
+There is no high-quality clinical evidence that it has any benefit for treating human diseases.

 Description

 Uncaria tomentosa is a liana deriving its name from hook-like thorns that resemble the claws of a cat.
 U. tomentosa can grow to a length of up to 30 m (100 ft), climbing by means of these thorns.
 The leaves are elliptic with a smooth edge, and grow in opposing pairs.
 Cat's claw is indigenous to the Amazon rainforest, with its habitat being restricted primarily to the tropical areas of South and Central America.